bleyerj/dolfinx_materials/demos/multimaterials/multimaterials.md

 )
 ```

-# ### Entity map and integration measures
+## Entity map and integration measures

-Similarly to the previous CZM tour, *entity maps* must be defined to link integration of quantities defined on the subdomains.
+Similarly to the previously mentioned CZM tour, *entity maps* must be defined to link integration of quantities defined on the subdomains.

 Before setting up the `entity_maps` list, we need a specific treatment for integrating terms on the interface.
-The `interface_int_integration` manually defines the specific integration quantities on the interface.
+The `interface_int_entities` manually defines the specific integration quantities on the interface.
 Besides, interface terms seen from one specific subdomain only exist on one side.
 The helper function defines a consistent ordering such that cells for which `marker[cell] != 0` correspond to the `"+"` restriction (inclusions here), and cells for which `marker[cell] == 0` correspond to the `"-"` restriction (matrix here).

 ```{code-cell} ipython3
 subdomain1.topology.create_connectivity(fdim, tdim)